 Pediatricians are nevertheless compelled to abide by state laws and federal regulations regarding informed consent.
 Physicians who do abide by state, i.e., law brought to bear by the legislative process (as opposed to ‘medical law’ which does not involve elected representatives) are thus at times caught between doing what is lawful and doing as required by de facto “medical law”.
 Physicians who abide by the requirements of the elected legislators at state and federal levels can risk being sanctioned by their medical board, or by a professional organization such as the American Academy of Pediatrics.
 They can face dismissal from their practice.
 Medical boards can threaten or remove their license to practice medicine altogether and insurance companies can drop these physicians and their entire clinics from insurance contracts based on so-called “quality measures” that merely look at the quantity of vaccinations administered in the practice and received by particular patients.

 What happens when a physician adheres to state and federal requirements governing informed consent?
 One of us (Dr. Paul Thomas) has been targeted for providing alternative vaccination options that reflect a balance of risk between the emerging new knowledge on whole-body toxicity of aluminum — a risk incorrectly minimized by the FDA, as outlined in a peer reviewed study in 2018 — and the desire of some patients to vaccinate, or not.
 Others in pediatric practices have adopted draconian strategies to maximize vaccine acceptance — while denying awareness of financial incentives to vaccinate.
 The AAP has sanctioned the discharge of patients to improve vaccination rates in order to maximize the percentage of children in a practice who receive ALL of the vaccines recommended in the CDC pediatric schedule.
 This has led to calls for consideration of coercion to vaccinate (Colgrove, 2016) — a clear violation of federal regulations requiring informed consent for post-market vaccine safety clinical studies.
 These regulations afford special protections for children and pregnant women, and yet women who are offered TdaP and the influenza vaccine during pregnancy are never told they are part of a long-term “pharmacovigilance” safety trial.
-They are not told that the safety studies for vaccines in the CDC schedule though often used during pregnancy rarely focus on fetal deaths and birth defects that occur after the use of one or more vaccines.
+They are not told that the safety studies for vaccines used during pregnancy often provide insufficient data on fetal deaths and birth defects that occur after the use of one or more vaccines.
 They are not told that the package inserts for these vaccines specifically acknowledge that the childhood vaccines are not tested for safety during pregnancies.
 Physicians who do not or cannot understand the science they tout as ‘rigorous’ cannot be blamed for accepting the language proffered by the CDC.
 If they know, for example, that in spite of CDC’s emblazoned website that reads “Vaccines Do Not Cause Autism”, the CDC focused their final conclusion on an Institute of Medicine (IOM) report that only reviewed evidence of a potential link between MMR vaccines and autism (IOM, 2012).
 In their report they judged that there was insufficient evidence to assess any causal relation that might conceivably exist between autism and the diphtheria toxoid, tetanus toxoid, or acellular pertussis vaccines.
 With respect to MMR data, in 22 studies that were judged relevant, the IOM rejected 17 as fatally flawed, and based their conclusion of no association on just 4 of those studies, one of which they acknowledged as “underpowered” — that one could not have found a relationship with autism even if the MMR was causing it.